shaivi04/shaivi04.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, world, I am Shaivi.
-A third-year Electronics and Communication student at Indira Gandhi Delhi Technical University for Women, specializing in Artificial Intelligence.
+A final-year Electronics and Communication student at Indira Gandhi Delhi Technical University for Women, specializing in Artificial Intelligence.
 I have a keen interest in AI/ML and love writing clean, well-documented Python code.

 Stay tuned as I add all the cool stuff I plan to do here!